pawannn/codeshelf/README.md

 - Want visual grouping of projects
 - Need fast project launching

-Bookshelf keeps your development life structured.
+CodeShelf keeps your development life structured.

 ---

 ## Data & Privacy

-Bookshelf:
+CodeShelf:
 - Does not collect data
 - Does not send data externally
 - Stores everything locally on your machine